MilesCranmer/PySR/README.md

 Symbolic regression built on Julia, and interfaced by Python.
 Uses regularized evolution and simulated annealing.

+## Installation

+Install [Julia](https://julialang.org/downloads/).
+Then, at the command line, install the `Optim` package via: `julia -e 'import Pkg; Pkg.add("Optim")'`.
+For python, you need to have Python 3, numpy, and pandas installed.

 ## Running:

 You can either call the program by calling the `eureqa` function from `eureqa.py`,